sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     >**Note**: Essentially, you will need to switch back to your previous Azure AD tenant, and then launch the Azure AD B2C creation wizard again.

-4. Select on **Link an existing Azure AD B2C Tenant to my Azure subscription,** and select the Tenant you just created in the dropdown list and the existing resource group **contososports**.
+4. Select **Link an existing Azure AD B2C Tenant to my Azure subscription,** and select the Tenant you just created in the dropdown list and the existing resource group **contososports**.
 Then, select **Create**.

     ![In the Create new B2C Tenant or Link to existing Tenant blade, on the left, Link an existing Azure AD B2C Tenant to my Azure subscription is selected.
 On the right, in the Azure AD B2C Resource blade, the Azure AD B2C Tenant drop-down field is contosodb2ccustsitecp.onmicrosoft.com.
 The Resource group is using the existing contososports.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image159.png "Create new B2C Tenant or Link to existing Tenant")